-The proposed bill establishes a regulatory framework for the licensure, continuing education, and supervision of veterinary technicians in Wyoming.
-It requires individuals to be licensed or hold a valid temporary permit to practice, detailing the application process that includes submitting a licensure application, obtaining letters of recommendation, completing a background check, and meeting educational or work experience requirements.
-Temporary permits are available for those enrolled in accredited programs or gaining necessary work experience until June 30, 2029.
-The bill clarifies the scope of practice for licensed veterinary technicians, prohibiting them from performing veterinary diagnosis, prognosis, surgery, or prescribing medication.
+The bill establishes a comprehensive framework for the licensure, continuing education, and supervision of veterinary technicians in Wyoming.
+It requires individuals to be licensed or hold a valid temporary permit to practice as veterinary technicians, with an application process that includes submitting a licensure application, a letter of recommendation from a supervising veterinarian, proof of good standing from other jurisdictions, and passing a background check.
+The bill outlines various pathways to licensure, including education, work experience, and reciprocity for those licensed in other states, and introduces temporary permits for individuals currently enrolled in accredited programs or gaining work experience, valid until June 30, 2029.

 Statutes affected: 26LSO-0017 v0.6: 7-19-201, 33-30-202, 33-30-204, 33-30-214